Sookchand/NLP/README.md

 ## Tech Stack
-This project did not require a server or client.
 The technologies used were only Python packages.
 The packages used were nltk and sklearn.naive_bayes.
 The nltk package was used to process the movie reviews from the NLTK corpus and the sklearn.naive_bayes package was used to process the text features such as tf-idf and train the naive Bayes model for prediction.

 ## Lessons Learned